nvedvarun/Tesla-Market-Entry-Aus-vs-Saudi/README.md

 This project evaluates Tesla’s market-entry potential in **Australia vs. Saudi Arabia**, based on EV readiness, regulation, infrastructure maturity, financial ROI, and long-term strategic value.
 This was part of an interview assessment for an Analyst role under the Corporate Development team at Tesla.

 **Deliverables included:**
-- A structured market-entry strategy deck
+- A structured PowerPoint strategy deck comparing both markets
-- An Excel financial model (TAM sizing, scenarios, profitability)
+- An Excel financial model (TAM sizing, scenarios, revenue streams, profitability)
-- A scoring framework comparing both markets

 ## Key Skills Used
 - Financial modeling & TAM estimation